+Are Profhilo and fillers the same thing?
 In the game of trying to stay youthful and radiant, more and more people are turning to injectable treatments to reverse signs of ageing - and two popular go-tos are Profhilo and fillers.
-But, even though there are similarities between the two, fillers and Profhilo are actually very different anti-ageing treatments.
+But, even though there are similarities between them, the two are actually very different anti-ageing treatments.
 So, let’s break them down...

 What are fillers?